rancher/giddyup/README.md

 OPTIONS:
-   --listen-port, -p "1620"	set port to listen on
+   --listen-port, -p "1620"	set port to listen on --check-command 		command to execute check --on-failure-command 	command to execute if command fails
 ```

 This check just listens on the port specified (default: 1620) and responds to requests at `http://<ip>:<port>/ping` and responds with 200 OK.
 Its meant to be run in a sidekick as the entrypoint.
 It should share the network namespace as your application.